 NMBU has only had a few cases of infection in total.
 All close contacts have been contacted by the municipal chief doctor.
 If you have not been contacted, then you are not a close contact and do not need to quarantine.

-Teaching will be held online.
+Teaching is held online.

 Employees and students must have taken the infection prevention course before they are granted access to the premises.